NeuroDataDesign/neurodatadesign.github.io/_pages/about.md

 ### Monday, Kavli rooms
 The following teams should attend:
+- Tealeaf
+- Forbidden Forest
-- (pending)
+- Mouselit

 TAs/Jovo will meet with each team individually.
-On the day you present you should have a single slide based on the slide guidelines
+On the day you present you should have 1-2 slides based on the slide guidelines below

 ### Wednesday, Kavli rooms
 The following teams should attend:
+- Graphs
+- Multiview
-- (pending)
+- NDMG

 TAs/Jovo will meet with each team individually.
-On the day you present you should have a single slide based on the slide guidelines
+On the day you present you should have 1-2 slides based on the slide guidelines below

 ### Friday, Bloomberg
 Everyone should attend